LironL99/portfolio/Log_Analysis_for_Verification_Simulations/README.md

 3. **Runtime Outlier Detection:**
    - Scatter plot highlighting tests with significantly higher runtime.

+## Why It Stands Out
+This tool is not just about parsing logs—it provides **actionable insights** that help engineers optimize their verification workflow.
+By automating failure detection and performance tracking, it reduces debugging time and enhances efficiency in hardware verification environments.

 ## Next Steps
-- Enhance log processing for different log formats.
+- Expand support for additional log formats.
-- Implement trend analysis for recurring failures.
+- Implement advanced trend analysis for recurring failures.
-- Automate alerts for critical failures.
+- Develop automated alert mechanisms for critical failures.

 ## Contact
 For any questions or contributions, feel free to reach out!